 Georgia Nursing Programs and Degrees Guide

-The following guide provides you with important information on the many undergraduate and graduate nursing programs in Georgia.
-The colleges and universities in Georgia allow students to concentrate in a variety of areas, including nursing education, family nurse practitioner, and adult gerontology nurse practitioner.
+The following guide provides you with important information on both undergraduate and graduate nursing programs in Georgia.
+The colleges and universities in Georgia allow students to concentrate in a variety of areas, including nursing education, family nursing practice, and adult gerontology nursing practice.
 If you need a more flexible and convenient alternative to earn a nursing degree, you may want to consider an online program.
-Many online universities, such as Capella University, offer bachelor’s and master’s degree programs in nursing.
+Many online universities now offer bachelor’s and master’s degree programs in nursing.

 - Highest graduation rate: Emory University 89%.1

-Continue reading to find profiles of the undergraduate and graduate nursing programs offered in Georgia’s colleges and universities.
+Continue reading to find out more about the numerous undergraduate and graduate nursing programs offered at Georgia’s colleges and universities.

 Georgia Southwestern State University features a four-year, 122 credit undergraduate program leading to a Bachelor of Science in Nursing (BSN).
 Sixty credits are focused on core college requirements in science, history, math, and English while 62 credits are dedicated to the nursing major.
 Nursing students will take courses encompassing clinical therapeutics, health assessment, pharmacology, community health nursing, and psychiatric nursing.
 A practicum is mandatory.
 Students are encouraged to join on campus and professional organizations including the Georgia Southwestern Association of Nursing Students, the Georgia Nurses Association, and the Mi Pi Chapter of Sigma Theta Tau, the international honor society for nursing students.
 Short-term study abroad opportunities are also available through the School of Nursing.